DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 If joined, Sasha remains silent as she descends the staircase, passes through <span class="citation">K61.
 Elevator Trap (p.
 74)</span>, and enters <span class="citation">K62.
 Servants' Hall (p.
 76)</span>.
 (The elevator trap is currently deactivated and doesn’t trigger when Sasha walks through it.)
 If any player attempts to speak to her, Sasha merely holds up a finger and shakes her head before glancing at the floor overhead, a grim frown upon her face.

 The servants’ hall is largely as described in <span class="citation">K62.
 Servants’ Hall (p.
 76)</span>.
-However, revise this revise this area's description as follows:
+However, revise this area's description as follows:

 <div class="description">
 <p>Heavy beams support the sagging, ten-foot-high ceiling of this long hall, its mortared walls illuminated by flickering torchlight.
 At the left end of the hall stands a pair of wooden doors, their heavy planks banded with steel.
 At the right end stands a raised metal portcullis, beyond which lies a dark wine cellar.</p>